-Your doctor may ask you to wear special shoes, or a brace or a special cast.
-You may need to use a wheelchair or crutches for awhile.
+Your doctor may ask you to wear special Diabetic Footwear, a brace, or a special cast.
+You may need to use a wheelchair or crutches for a while.
 These devices will reduce the pressure and irritation to the ulcer area, and that will help speed up the healing process.

 The type of shoes you wear when you have diabetes is important:

 You will need to do these things to care for your wound:

 Your doctor or nurse may use different kinds of dressings to treat your ulcer.

 Diabetes can damage the nerves and blood vessels in your feet.
 This damage can cause numbness and reduce feeling in your feet.
 As a result, your feet may not heal well if they are injured.
 If you get a blister, you may not notice, and it may get worse.

 Check your feet every day.
 Inspect the top, sides, soles, heels, and between the toes.
 Look for:

 If you cannot see well, ask someone else to check your feet.

 Call your doctor right way about any foot problems.
 Do not try to treat them yourself first.
 Even small sores or blisters can become big problems if infection develops or they do not heal.